Arnoldd-h/penguinViz/README.md

  ```
 This will generate a bar plot using the data in your df data frame and the specified variable (species).
 You can use the other functions in the package in a similar way to generate different types of plots.

+# Documentation
+For more information on how to use penguin Viz, see our full documentation at https://arnoldd-h.github.io/penguinViz/.

 For more information on the operation of each of the functions, you can review the document [description_package.rmd](https://github.com/Arnoldd-h/penguinViz/blob/main/description_package.Rmd)

 # License
 The  ```penguinViz ``` package is licensed under the MIT license.